I am not a product designer, startup entrepreneur, or engineer. Seven years ago, I stumbled into wearing all of these hats because I wanted to

 Ryan Hoover wrote an article recently all about

 .
-In it, he claims that “everyone’s a maker” now that you can use some of these no-code tools to build fully functional applications.
+In it, he claims that “everyone’s a maker” now that you can use some of these no-code tools to build fully functional applications without a single line of code.
 Gone are the days when you just have a simple design in PowerPoint!

 For the non-technical makers out there, I believe these no-code tools give you a way to express yourself in a way that has never been possible before.
 Ryan states that “you no longer need to be a programmer to build things on the internet, empowering a new wave of makers from different backgrounds and perspectives.”